Valiantic/Munting-Sisiw-Student-Daycare-Management-System/docs/Documentation.md

 14. copy the input for grade and modify it for section
 15. put breakline and horizontal rule in student-add.php form
-16. put names on every input in student-add.php then on req/student-add.php create a isset and post variable for blank field validator new add columns in the database. then create if else for redirection.
+16. put names on every input in student-add.php then on req/student-add.php create a isset and post variable for blank field detector new add columns in the database. then create if else for redirection.

-17. FIXED! rename the redirection error display on blank field validator on student-add.php parent fname, parent lname and parent phone number
+17. FIXED! rename the redirection error display on blank field detector on student-add.php parent fname, parent lname and parent phone number

 18. UPDATE INSERT Query on req/student-add.php